oliver-kutis/data-engineering-zoomcamp-2025/1-docker-terraform/homework/README.md

 > **Note: The answers are tied up to the questions at the time.**

 - Questions can be found at this [url](https://github.com/DataTalksClub/data-engineering-zoomcamp/blob/main/cohorts/2025/01-docker-terraform/homework.md#question-3-trip-segmentation-count)
-- The submitted (don't know yet if correct) answers are in the `homework.md` file
+- The answers in the `homework.md` file are correct